jonathanyang7/advent_23/README.md

 # Advent of Code 2023

-Attemps for the [Advent of Code 2023](https://adventofcode.com/) with the goal of becoming more comfortable with Python.
+My attempts for the [Advent of Code 2023](https://adventofcode.com/).

 # Solved puzzles and what I used
 Day 2: Regex, conditional statements